parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gpt-4o-mini-cuda-to-omp/output-2/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written in OpenMP Offload for GPU execution.
+This version of microXOR is written in OpenMP for offloading to a GPU.

 ## Prerequisites

-OpenMP must be supported by your compiler, and a compatible GPU must be available.
+OpenMP must be supported by your compiler, and you should have a compatible GPU.

 ## Build